Rights of a minor

 Rights regarding patient data

 The decision on whether a minor's medical records are visible to their guardian is made separately at the health care unit at each visit.
-The professional assesses the minor's decision-making capacity based on factors such as the child's age, maturity level and reason for the visit, among other things.
+The assessment of a minor's capacity to make decisions by a professional is influenced, among other things, by

-During a visit to a health care unit, a minor who is assessed as having decision-making capacity can also decide on the use of their data by consenting to the sharing of their data or setting up a denial of consent.
+During a visit to a health care unit, a minor who is assessed as having decision-making capacity can also decide on the use of their data by, for example, consenting to the sharing of their data or setting up a denial of consent.

 Minors can